 Professional Development Committee

-The Professional Development Committee works with the NASC staff to develop and implement the Certified Sports Event Executive (CSEE) Program.
 Committee members are required to join and fully participate in monthly committee calls, assist in the development of modules and continually evaluate the program to strengthen the CSEE brand.
-Positions on the 2013-2014 Professional Development Committee will be assigned in June 2013 and members must be currently enrolled in the CSEE Program and have attended at least two modules to be considered.
-If you are interested in serving, contact Beth Hecquet, CMP at Beth@SportsCommissions.org.
+Pre-requisites: Members must be currently enrolled in

 Sports Legacy Committee